Tom Holland's net worth: Check out the Spider-Man star's most expensive assets

 What is Tom Holland’s net worth?

-According to Sportskeeda, Tom Holland’s net worth stands at USD 25 million as of 2023.
-The actor was paid a whopping USD 3 million for his stint in Far From Home, while its sequel No Way Home earned him a paycheque of over USD 10 million.
-Moreover, his role in Ruben Fleischer’s 2022 blockbuster Uncharted brought him an impressive USD 2 million.
+According to Sportskeeda, Tom Holland’s net worth stands at USD 25 million (INR 206 crore approx.) as of 2023.
+The actor was paid a whopping USD 3 million (INR 24 crore approx.) for his stint in Far From Home, while its sequel No Way Home earned him a paycheque of over USD 10 million (INR 82 crore approx.).
+Moreover, his role in Ruben Fleischer’s 2022 blockbuster Uncharted brought him an impressive USD 2 million (INR 16 crore approx.).

 Tom Holland’s future in Hollywood guarantees two things: bigger roles and more money!
-He could earn even around USD 20 million from streamers, given OTT’s huge audience.
+He could earn even around USD 20 million (INR 164 crore approx.) from streamers, given OTT’s huge audience.

 Now that we’ve discussed his net worth and earnings from movies, let’s give you a peek into his luxurious assets.